enricocavalli/enricocavalli.github.io/content/writeups/VulnLab/VulnLab writeup.md

 ```

 This not only works without giving errors, but it allows us to alter the inner content of the data attribute.
-So, using one of my favourite burp extension which is called Hackvector, we can use something like this
+Using a very handy burp extension which is called Hackvector (or of course constructing payloads manually) we can use something like this:

 ```
 GET /account/files HTTP/1.1